-Gorman Falls Trail is a 2.6 mile heavily trafficked out and back trail located near Bend, TX that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, and nature trips and is accessible year-round.
+Gorman Falls Trail is a 2.6 mile heavily trafficked out and back trail located near Bend, Texas that features a waterfall and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash